by Dr. Will Cole

-Unfortunately, helminthic therapy is not currently available in the United States, but is being offered in Mexico.
+Helminthic therapy is not widely available in the United States but is an emerging therapy in the world of holistic and functional medicine.
 If you are interested in trying this therapy, it is important to work with a reputable doctor.
 Never buy helminths over the internet, as there are many possible side effects and this should only be done under the supervision of a knowledgeable practitioner.

 Parasite lab tests

 If you suspect your symptoms are due to a parasitic infection, there are a few ways to know for sure, so you and your doctor can start target treatment accordingly.
 These are the tests I use to detect parasitic infection:

 - Comprehensive stool test.
 This test looks for the ova, or eggs, of a parasite in your stool, to determine the presence of an infection.

 - Endoscopy and colonoscopy.
 If a stool test fails to find any parasites but your doctor still suspects an infection, he or she can examine your intestines with a camera, located at the end of a tube inserted through either your mouth (endoscopy) or rectum (colonoscopy), to look for signs of parasites.

 - Blood tests.
 Blood tests look for specific types of parasitic infections.
 A serology test looks for antibodies produced when the body is infected with a parasite, and a blood smear looks for parasites in the blood by examining the sample under a microscope.